 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its domain (authentication and authorization), lists specific technologies and patterns (JWT, OAuth2, session management, RBAC), and provides explicit trigger guidance via a 'Use when' clause.
-The only minor weakness is the word 'Master' at the beginning, which is slightly informal/imperative rather than third-person declarative, but the rest of the description uses appropriate voice.
+This is a strong skill description that clearly identifies its domain (auth/authz patterns), lists specific technologies and concepts (JWT, OAuth2, RBAC, session management), and provides explicit trigger guidance.
+The only minor issue is the use of imperative 'Master' at the start, which reads slightly like instructional text rather than a pure third-person capability description, but the rest of the description uses appropriate voice.

 | Dimension | Reasoning | Score |